xaur/decred-news/sources.md

 # Sources

-This file lists is a quick cheat sheet of common sources of notable events for Decred Journal.
+This is a quick cheat sheet of common sources of notable events for Decred Journal.
 See [guidelines](guidelines.md) for background and usage instructions.

 ## All